How to Fix Your iPhone Unavailable

 Once the process is over, you can listen the iPod songs you've added on your iPhone.
 But if you want to save or share some great tracks on your Windows 10, you can utilize Screen Recorder to record MP3 files on your Windows 10, then save them on your computer or send them to your iPhone using iPhone Data Transfer.

-As a music streaming service provided by Apple, Apple Music syncs your music purchases across devices you use with the same Apple ID.
+As a iPhone music streaming app provided by Apple, Apple Music syncs your music purchases across devices you use with the same Apple ID.
 If you have an iPod touch 5 or later with an Apple Music subscription, you can download iPod's playlists to your iPhone.

 1. Use the same Apple ID to log into Apple Music on your iPhone and iPod touch.